Hopf-Bautin and homoclinic bifurcations in a Saltzman-Maasch model with cubic feedback: Bifurcation unfolding on the critical manifold

-In this section, we investigate the impact of small perturbations on the persistence of homoclinic orbits in the Saltzman-Maasch climate modelat the origin.
-These orbits, which connect a saddle equilibrium to itself, play a central role in capturing the nonlinear mechanisms underlying glacial-interglacial variability.
-They allow for large-amplitude excursions in the system’s state variables, modeling transitions between quasi-stable climate states.
+We proceed to investigate the effect of small perturbations on the persistence of homoclinic orbits to the origin in the Saltzman--Maasch climate model.
+These orbits, which connect a saddle equilibrium to itself, play a central role in capturing the nonlinear mechanisms underlying glacial--interglacial variability.
+In particular, they generate large-amplitude variations in the system’s state variables, modeling transitions between quasi-stable climate states.
+From a physical perspective, such transitions can be interpreted as abrupt shifts between climate states, driven by nonlinear feedback mechanisms in the system.

-To analyze the robustness of such structures, we consider the homoclinic orbits of the unperturbed Hamiltonian system \eqref{Hamm} and examine how it behaves under small non-Hamiltonian perturbations.
-Our approach is based on Melnikov theory (see Chapter 4 of \cite{Guckenheimer}), which provides a rigorous criterion for detecting transverse intersections between the stable and unstable manifolds.
-Such intersections determine whether the homoclinic connection persists or is destroyed, revealing how delicate these global structures are in the presence of perturbations.
+To assess the robustness of these structures, we consider the homoclinic orbits of the unperturbed Hamiltonian system \eqref{Hamm} and study their behavior under small non-Hamiltonian perturbations.
+Our approach is based on Melnikov theory (see Chapter 4 of \cite{Guckenheimer}), which provides a rigorous criterion for detecting transverse intersections between stable and unstable manifolds.
+The presence or absence of such intersections determines whether the homoclinic connection persists or breaks, thereby revealing the sensitivity of these global structures to perturbations.

 The unperturbed system \eqref{Hamm} admits two homoclinic orbits to the hyperbolic saddle at the origin, both lying on the level set $H(x, y) = 0$.
-These homoclinic trajectories can be explicitly parametrized in time, and their analytic expressions is given by
+These homoclinic trajectories can be explicitly parametrized in time, and their analytic expressions are given by

 and

 where $\alpha = \sqrt{\frac{\mu}{2\delta^2+9\mu}}$ with $\mu<-\frac{2\delta^2}{9}$ or $\mu>0$ and $\delta\geq 0$.

 The phase portrait of \eqref{Ham} for $\mu = 2$ and $\delta= 4$, including the homoclinic orbits, is shown in Figure \ref{fig-phase2}.
 Henceforth, we shall refer to $\Gamma_0^-$ as the left loop and to the $\Gamma_0^+$ right loop.